-The standards of medicine in Mexico are as good or better than those of the U.S. and western world.
-You can find the same safety measures as hospitals accredited by JCI (Joint Commission International) and by the Federal government in Mexico.
-State-of-the-art facilities go hand in hand with young, highly-skilled, and experienced surgeons in procedures like VSG.
+The standards of medicine in Mexico are as good or better than those of the U.S. and the Western world.
+You can find the same safety measures in hospitals accredited by JCI (Joint Commission International) and by the Federal government in Mexico.
+State-of-the-art facilities go hand in hand with young, highly skilled, and experienced surgeons in procedures like VSG.

 Mexico Bariatric Center® offers individuals who are suffering from obesity a second chance in life.
-MBC is facilitating all types of bariatric surgeries using 6 world-renowned certified surgeons in a dedicated bariatric surgery center with a best-in-class in-house testing lab.
-The surgical teams of Mexico Bariatric Center have performed over 11,000 (and counting) safe and successful procedures since 2012.
-The all-inclusive packages we offer are among the most reliable and competitively priced with the safety of patients in mind.
+MBC facilitates all types of bariatric surgeries using 6 world-renowned certified surgeons in a dedicated bariatric surgery center with a best-in-class in-house testing lab.
+The surgical teams of Mexico Bariatric Center have performed over 20,000 (and counting) safe and successful procedures since 2012.
+Our all-inclusive packages are among the most reliable and competitively priced with the safety of patients in mind.

 Related: Is gastric sleeve safe?